 Below you find a simple example of the process in Microsoft Project 2016.
 The project manager’s request and the team leader’s response are outlined step by step.

-Please note that you may need to activate this new function by choosing:
+Please note that you may need to activate this function by choosing:

 The Project Manager’s Request

 Here is what you do as a project manager.
-After creating the project plan and assigning resources, you select the view Resource Plan (see Figure 3).
+After creating the project plan and assigning resources, you select the view Resource Plan (see figure below).

 In the view Resource Plan, you can find the new commands in the ribbon Engagements.

-Click Add Engagement in the ribbon Engagements to open the dialog box Engagement Information (see Figure 4).
+Click Add Engagement in the ribbon Engagements to open the dialog box Engagement Information (see figure below).
 The name of the resource selected under Engagements appears in the dialog box field Resource.

 Enter Description, Start and Finish of the assignment period.
 Select the desired allocation by Units in % or Work in hours and enter a value.
 You can add optional Comments.

-Once you have created Resource Engagements, these are shown in the view Resource Plan per resource (see Figure 5).
+Once you have created Resource Engagements, these are shown in the view Resource Plan per resource (see figure below).
 The table on the left gives you information such as:

 In the section on the right, you can see the Prop.
 Max Units on a timeline.
 You could also display for comparison: